An environmental award scheme which encourages people to connect with, enjoy and care for wild places

 Gaining a John Muir Award involves meeting four Challenges:

-The wild place (or places) can be anywhere in or around the National Park; from a local pond, wildlife garden or school grounds to a moorland or mountain top wilderness area.
+The wild place (or places) can be anywhere in or around the Cairngorms; from a local pond, wildlife garden or school grounds to a moorland or mountain top wilderness area.

 You also have to find out about John Muir and the John Muir Trust.
 John Muir was the founding father of National Parks so finding out all about the Cairngorms National Park is an essential part of your John Muir Award.